josh-works/futbol/readme.md

 There's a few consistent spots that they tend to get stuck on, but I'm not familiar enough with the right solution to guide them to it.

 Also, I've always enjoyed re-writing Turing projects.
-They usually take a tiny fraction of the time they took me in Turing, and I gain an appreciation for design patterns I've read about in books like [Eloquent Ruby by Russ Owens (2011)](https://www.goodreads.com/book/show/9364729-eloquent-ruby?ac=1&from_search=true#) and Sandy Metz' famous [Practical Object-Oriented Design in Ruby](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330)
+They usually take a tiny fraction of the time they took me in Turing, and I gain an appreciation for design patterns I've read about in books like [Eloquent Ruby by Russ Owens (2011)](https://www.goodreads.com/book/show/9364729-eloquent-ruby?ac=1&from_search=true#) and Sandy Metz' famous [Practical Object-Oriented Design in Ruby](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330), and of course [Refactoring: Ruby Edition](https://www.goodreads.com/book/show/11560939-refactoring) by Jay Fields.

-I'm building this resource with several goals and related constraints in mind:
+I'm building this resource with goals and constraints in mind:

 ### Goals